iyzico/TLS-update-guide/README.md

 ## Ruby

 Ruby 1.9.3 will not be supported in March 2018 for TLS 1.2 migration.
 Please upgrade your Ruby version to minimum 2.0.0.
-Latest [iyzipay-ruby](https://github.com/iyzico/iyzipay-ruby)  library required after python update.
+Latest [iyzipay-ruby](https://github.com/iyzico/iyzipay-ruby)  library required after ruby update.

 ## Java